bobericksonjr89/tic-tac-toe/README.md

 # Tic Tac Toe

-Score three in a row, column, or diagnal to win.
+Score three in a row, column, or diagonal to win.
 Play against a local human opponent, or the computer.

 ## Features